Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Swanton Berry Farm

 The Pacific Coast Highway is a fabulous way to see the beauty of California.
-Start at the famous Santa Monica Pier and spend some time exploring all the fun rides and booths on the pier.
-From there, head to Moonstone Beach.
-It is a beautiful example of a California beach.
-There is a wooden boardwalk you can walk on and of course a nice sandy beach.
+Start at the famous Santa Monica Pier and explore all the fun rides and booths.

-Before you head home, explore the Swanton Berry Farm.
-You’ll be able to bring back some berry preserves as a souvenir, or spend some time sampling their homemade treats.
-It is a perfect way to end a West Coast road trip.
+Before you head home, explore Swanton Berry Farm.
+Bring back berry preserves as a souvenir or spend some time sampling their homemade treats.
+This is one of the best West Coast road trip stops!

 California Gold Country Road Trip